 The reality is that many of these crashes are not random events.
 Instead, they are the foreseeable results of careless and reckless decisions and actions.

-As Strickland, Agner & Associates investigates the bus crash that has harmed you or caused the loss of a loved one, we will seek to determine whether such negligence contributed to the harm you have suffered.
+As Strickland Agner Pittman investigates the bus crash that has harmed you or caused the loss of a loved one, we will seek to determine whether such negligence contributed to the harm you have suffered.

 Types of negligence that can lead to bus accidents include: